polterguy/magix/README.md

 Magix is Open Source licensed under the terms of the MITx11 license, and its aim is to be platform neutral on both client and server.

-Magix is both a freamework for creation of your own apps, using C# and .Net, in addition to being a fully functional platform you can install and start using immediately serving your web needs immediately.
+Magix is both a framework for creation of your own apps, using C# and .Net, in addition to being a fully functional platform you can install and start using immediately, serving your web needs, whatever they may be.

-Magix contains a web based IDE (Integrated Development Environment) for creating your own web-parts from within the browser, which you can use in your pages.
-You can tie business logic into your web-parts by using the built-in script programming language calledd "Hyperlisp", which allows you to tie together functionality with your web-parts.
-Or you can build your own Active Evenst in C#, which you invoke from your web-parts
+Magix contains a web based Visual IDE (Integrated Development Environment) for creating your own web-parts from within the browser, which you can use in your pages.
+You can tie business logic into your web-parts by using the built-in script programming language calledd "Hyperlisp", which allows you to tie together functionality within your web-parts.
+Or you can build your own Active Events in C#, which you invoke from your web-parts, or other C# parts of your project

-Magix also contains a Vanity QR code generator, that allows you to create your own QR codes, with your own texture files, and nicer look.
-Magix also contains a web-based email client called "Mjølner Mail", which allows you to send emails encrypted and signed using S/MIME.
+Magix also contains a Vanity QR code generator, that allows you to create your own QR codes, with your own texture files, and nicer look, in addition to a web-based email client called "Mjølner Mail", which allows you to send emails encrypted and signed using S/MIME.
 Mjølner Mail is kind of like GMail minus surveillance

 With Magix you can either create your logic in C#, VB.NET or any other .Net programming language, or you can create your applications 100% visually, through the browser, using the built-in IDE and Hyperlisp